 Bragar Eagel & Squire, P.C.
 Is Investigating EyePoint, Spectrum, F45, and PROG and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Oct.
-16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against EyePoint Pharmaceuticals, Inc. (NASDAQ: EYPT), Spectrum Pharmaceuticals, Inc. (NASDAQ: SPPI), F45 Training Holdings, Inc. (NYSE: FXLV), and PROG Holdings, Inc. (NYSE: PRG).
+NEW YORK, Oct.
+16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against EyePoint Pharmaceuticals, Inc. EYPT, Spectrum Pharmaceuticals, Inc. SPPI, F45 Training Holdings, Inc. FXLV, and PROG Holdings, Inc. PRG.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 On August 30, 2022, after market hours, EyePoint disclosed that it had received a subpoena from the U.S. Attorney's Office for the District of Massachusetts.
 The subpoena demanded documents covering the Company's sales practices for its postoperative inflammation treatment, DEXYCU.